 A medically-supervised detoxification program may help individuals addicted to barbiturates slowly and safely taper off use of the drugs.
 Using a tapering method, or slowly decreasing use of medications which replace the effects of the drugs and ease withdrawal symptoms, can help a person effectively and safely quit use of barbiturates.

-In a medically-supervised detox program for barbiturates, individuals can receive round-the-clock, daily care to ensure safety of vital functions, monitor and prevent seizures, and administer medication as needed, as well as assess progress.
-Like alcohol, detox from barbiturates should be followed with an integrated addiction recovery program.
+In a medically-supervised detox program for barbiturates, individuals can receive round-the-clock, daily care to ensure the safety of vital functions, monitor and prevent seizures, and administer medication as needed, as well as assess progress.
+Like alcohol, detox from barbiturates should be followed by an integrated addiction recovery program.